in03/SlangLang/playground/OAUTH_SETUP.md

 ### OAuth Errors

 #### "The redirect_uri is not associated with this application"
-- **Cause**: The Authorization callback URL in your GitHub OAuth app doesn't match the redirect URI
+- **Cause**: The Authorization callback URL in your GitHub OAuth app doesn't match the redirect URI being sent
-- **Solution**: Ensure your OAuth app's callback URL is set to just the base domain (e.g., `https://yourusername.github.io`)
+- **Solution**: Ensure your OAuth app's callback URL is set to your full playground URL (e.g., `https://yourusername.github.io/slanglang/`)
-- **Note**: The playground automatically handles redirects to the correct page within your domain
+- **Note**: The callback URL must include the full path to your playground deployment

 #### "Invalid client"
 - **Cause**: Wrong Client ID in `config.js`